 Something borrowed - the Gut - brief - idea model

-So, have we found anything that does help improve advertising reviews?
+So, have we found anything which does help improve how you review advertising?

 Obviously, testing your advertising with actual customers is the gold standard.

-Advertising tracking tests like the Ipsos test which uses persuasion and impact scores, we’ve generally seen work well.
+Advertising tracking tests like the Ipsos test which uses persuasion and impact scores are helpful.

-But before you reach that stage, the client marketer still needs to filter the ideas to decide which will go to pre-test.
+But before you reach that stage, the client still has to filter the ideas to decide which will go to pre-test.

-We like these 3 questions used by another client team to feedback on the advertising idea in the review meeting :-
+So you could try these 3 questions used by another client team we used to work with to feed back on the advertising idea in the review meeting :-

 - Do you understand the creative idea?